 On this page:

-An International Monitoring System (IMS) is being constructed to monitor compliance with the Comprehensive Nuclear-Test-Ban Treaty
+An International Monitoring System (IMS) is nearing completion to monitor compliance with the Comprehensive Nuclear-Test-Ban Treaty.

 A Comprehensive Nuclear-Test-Ban Treaty (CTBT) to ban all nuclear explosion tests was opened for signature in New York on 24 September 1996.
+The Treaty aims to eliminate nuclear weapons by restricting the development and qualitative improvement of new types of nuclear weapons, playing a critical role in working towards a safer and more secure world.
 Australia signed the Treaty on the same day and ratified it on 9 July 1998.
-As of November 2010, 182 countries have signed and 153 have ratified.
-To see the latest country to sign or ratify and to find more information on the CTBT Organisation visit their website at https://www.ctbto.org.
+As of June 2020, 184 countries have signed and 153 have ratified.
+To see the latest country to sign or ratify and to find more information on the CTBT Organization visit their website at https://www.ctbto.org.